 One particular sloka, or verse, touched the innermost corner of my heart as I began my journey into the interiors of Mayapur’s mystical nature under the direct guidance of none other than my most revered spiritual master, Srila Jayapataka Swami Maharaj, a direct disciple of His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada, the founder-acharya of ISKCON.
 The transcendental sentiments hidden in the two simple lines of this verse sounded so nectarine to my ears that I printed it on a sheet of paper along with a picture of Lord Chaitanya shedding tears out of intense feeling of separation from Krishna, and placed it on my desk.
 I started meditating on that verse and praying to Sri Mayapur dham to please allow me to experience at least a drop of that divine sentiment.

 The verse was written before some 540 years by Srila Prabodhananda Sarasvati Thakur, an associate of Sri Chaitanya Mahaprabhu, in his famous book Caitanya-chandramrta, Text 46:

 vancito smi vancito smi vancito smi na samsayah

 visvam gaura-rase magnam sparsho’pi mama nabhavat

 TRANSLATION: I have been deprived, I have been deprived, surely I have been deprived!
 The whole world has become immersed in love for Sri Chaitanya Mahaprabhu, but alas! not even a drop of that love has touched me…!!!
 (Exclamations infinite…)

-Intriguingly, the verse did not mention who deprived the author of that love but, on the other hand, the verse itself is a proof of how deeply the author was immersed in it.
-In my own case, however, after spending more than two decades in search of it, I realize that in my case it is my own mundane desires that have deprived me of getting drenched in the all-inundating love of Gaura sundara, especially despite residing on the merciful land of Sri Mayapur where it is freely and abundantly available to every aspiring soul.
+Apparently the verse does not mention who or what deprived the author of that love but, on the other hand, the verse itself is a proof of how deeply the author was immersed in it.
+In my own case, however, after spending more than two decades in search of it, I realize that it is my mundane desires and false ego that have deprived me of getting drenched in this all-inundating love of Gaura sundara, especially despite residing on the merciful land of Sri Mayapur where it is freely and abundantly available to every aspiring soul.

 Sri Mayapur, the innermost region of Navadvipa, is on the eastern side of river Ganges, or mother Ganga.
 Srila Bhaktivinod Thakur describes the sixteen krosas of Navadvipa dham in his book Navadvipa dham mahatmaya: